MinLi2/moviesApp/README.md

 >Show the function of writing reviews for the actors

 ![][login]
 >Shows the log in interface.
+Operate the log in function.

 ![][signup]
 >Shows the sign up interface.
+Operate the sign up function.

 ![][dashboard]
 >Shows the dashboard.
 Clicking the 'Show Reviews' button will display extracts from critic reviews.

 ![][forgetpassword]
 >Shows the forget password interface.
+Reset the password.

 ![][updateprofile]
 >Shows the update profile interface.
+Operate the update profile function.

 ## Routing.

-......
-Insert a list of the additional routes supported by your Movies Fan app.
-If relevant, specify which of the routes require authentication, i.e. protected/private.

 + /movies/favorites (protected) - displays the user's favorite movies selection.
 + /reviews/:id (public) - displays the full text of a movie review.